Don’t Look Back; We’re Not Going That Way

 Temperatures skyrocketed across western Europe, the Middle East, Central Asia, China and north-western Africa — reaching their hottest 12 months in recorded history.
 Ponds and streams vanished, with even some sections of the Yangtze River, the longest river in Asia, almost completely drying up.
 As an ominous sign of the speed at which the world is warming, the world oceans, our massive carbon sinks, hit their warmest levels on record for the fourth consecutive year in row.
 Dought conditions in the Horn of Africa, stretching into their third year, put more than 22 million people at risk of starvation.

-Here at home, 18 climate-related disasters resulted in losses of over $1 Billion dollars, and more importantly, hundreds of lives.
+Here in America, 18 climate-related disasters resulted in losses of over $1 Billion dollars, and more importantly, hundreds of lives.
 Our Great Plains, home to 90% of the US-produced food sources, experienced 40 consecutive weeks of drought in 2022.
 City, State, and federal governments issued water restrictions, rationing water in some places for the first time in history.

 As this past year rolled to an end, our world slipped into its’ new reality.
-From the extreme floods in Venice, to the fires in Australia, the burning of the Amazon, and the floods in Pakistan, we ended the decade in a way no one imagined when it started.
-The pictures of the death and destruction barreling in as we close out the year are those imagined in a bad science –fiction movie-except they are real.
+From the extreme floods in Venice, to Europe's heatwaves causing more than 61,000 deaths, to the floods in Pakistan, we ended the year in a way no one imagined when it started.
+The pictures of the death and destruction barreling in as we close out the year are those imagined in a bad science–fiction movie-except they are real.

 As we kick off 2023, the state of the planet is dire.
 Preserving our planet as we know it is no longer possible.
 Our inaction this last decade has ceded the fate of coral reefs, some island nations, the displacement of millions of people, and our own Florida Keys.
 And the effects of this science experiment we’ve conducted on our planet are just beginning; this story is hurtling us towards an uninhabitable planet.

 The climate shocks last year have made it clear the greatest issue to ever face humanity is here.
 Catastrophic climate change is our new reality.
-But did any good rise from the diasters?
+But did any good rise from the disasters?

 Out of the death and destruction, our generation stood up.
 In the fight against climate change, an army of young climate activists began calling for the political, social and economic solutions necessary to fix things.
 Matching news reports of climate calamities are news reports of new technologies, directly capturing carbon from the atmosphere and scaling up renewable energy.
 For the first time ever, investment in renewable energy is matching investment in fossil fuels, and collaboration is taking place across the globe to scale it up.

-And as the world watched, our leaders came together in a last minute decision to collaboratively resolve this global problem, entering into a breakthrough agreement for developed countries to take the lead on financing adaptations needed in the developing countries hit hardest by climate disasters.
+And as the world watched, our leaders came together in a last minute decision to collaboratively resolve this global problem, entering into a breakthrough agreement for developed countries to take the lead on financing adaptations needed in developing countries hit hardest by climate change.

 The message of hope is this: While it is too late to stop climate change, it is not too late to slow it.
 Every action we take slows the effects of global warming incrementally, giving us time to adapt to the changes, and therefore giving us our best chance for survival.
 The question is how does civilization make it through the inevitable change to our planet?